 sudo dnf install php-EXTENSION ### Replacing EXTENSION with your respective PHP module ###

 Then, start and enable PHP-FPM to run on boot:

-Congratulation’s!
-You have successfully install LEMP.
-Thanks for using this tutorial for install LEMP Stack on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official LEMP website.
+Congratulations!
+You have successfully installed LEMP.
+Thanks for using this tutorial to install LEMP Stack on CentOS 8 system.
+For additional help or useful information, we recommend you check the official LEMP website.